Maiconsmendonca/KartRace/README.md

 - [x] List how long each driver arrived after first place
 - [x] List all race information
 - [x] Separate every project into classes
+- [x] Insert Repositories and create validation rules and queries
+- [x] Creation of endpoints
+- [x] Validation of pilot data

 ___